gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 sent as CRYPT option in INIT-ACK chunk , it will clean the T-valid timer and will move into ESTABLISHED state.
 If the lists of Crypto Engines doen't match, it will generate an ERROR chunk and an ABORT chunk.
-ERROR CAUSE will indicate EVALIDATE meaning that an error has been happening during VALIDATION of SCTP Endpoints.
+The ERROR handling follows what specified in {{evalidate}}.

 After sending EVALID, the Client will wait for the Server to reply with the EVALID confirmation.
 The Client will compare the Crypto Engine received from the Server, if the value is the same it will clean the T-valid timer and move into ESTABLISHED state.
 If the chosen Crypto Engines doen't match, it will generate an ERROR chunk and an ABORT chunk.
-ERROR CAUSE will indicate EVALIDATE meaning that an error has been happening during VALIDATION of SCTP Endpoints.
+The ERROR handling follows what specified in {{evalidate}}.

 If T-valid timer expires either at Client or Server, it will generate an ERROR chunk and an ABORT chunk.
-ERROR CAUSE will indicate ETMOVALIDATE meaning that a timeout error has been happening during VALIDATION of SCTP Endpoints.
+The ERROR handling follows what specified in {{etmovalidate}}.

 # Procedures